Lates: Extinct species

 Extinct species within this genus lived from the early Oligocene epoch to the present.
-Fossils have been found in Africa (Libya, Egypt, Kenya, Tunisia, Chad, Uganda, the Democratic Republic of the Congo, Niger, and Sudan), Saudi Arabia, and Slovakia.
+Fossils have been found in Africa (Libya, Egypt, Kenya, Tunisia, Chad, Uganda, the Democratic Republic of the Congo, Niger, and Sudan), France (Molasse basin), Saudi Arabia, and Slovakia.
 Earlier specimens from the Eocene are now placed in their own genus, Eolates.

 Prehistoric Lates appear to have had significant species diversity in the marine basins of the Mediterranean and Paratethys, but appear to have been significantly affected by salinity fluctuations, leading to their eventual extinction.
-In the present day, the only surviving Lates in this region are L. niloticus in estuarine habitats in North Africa.
+In the present day, the only surviving Lates in this region is the Nile perch, L. niloticus, in estuarine habitats in North Africa.